UrbanPro

 Comments

-I have two year experience in teaching
+I have three year experience in teaching

 Do grammar rules ever outdated?
 Of course, they do.
 Three primary example of errors that no longer matter include ending a sentence with a preposition, splitting an infinitive, and beginning a sentence with a conjunction